 Skip to content

-Before we start, we need to know exactly what it is that we are looking for.
+Before we start, we need to understand exactly what we are looking for:

-1. To enumerate open ports on a Linux host, we can simply use this one command:
+1. To enumerate open ports on a Linux host, we can use the following command:

 netstat -tulpn